subhajitphy/tensiometer_pta_comparison/README.md

 $ Come to your local system and type: ssh -NfL localhost:xxxx:localhost:xxxx -p 2299 username@gswarup.iitr.ac.in
 $ Now paste the token link to your browser
+$ change the kernal to "kernal_name" on while running jupyter notebook
 ```